mxcl/PromiseKit/Documentation/FAQ.md

 [This stackoverflow question](https://stackoverflow.com/questions/39281214/should-i-use-weak-self-in-promisekit-blocks)
 has some good discussion on this topic.

+## Do I need to retain my promises?

+No, every promise handler retains its promise until the handler is executed.
+Once all handlers are executed the promise is deallocated.
+So you only need to retain the promise if you need to reference its final value after its chain has completed.

 ## Where should I put my `catch`?

 `catch` deliberately terminates the chain.
 You should put it low in your promise